-What makes the dental implants durable is the fact that the implants are screwed into the jawbone, which serves as the root of the replaced tooth as well as keeps the implant fixed unlike other options.
+What makes the dental implants durable is the fact that the implants are screwed into the jawbone, which serves as the root of the replaced tooth as well as keeps the implant fixed, unlike other options.
 Considering all these benefits, dental implants seem to be the best alternative for tooth replacement.
 If you are confused between implants and other restorative options, here’s a look at some of the signs that you might need dental implants.

 According to the dentist in Rochelle, IL, one of the most obvious reasons for getting implants is the missing tooth or teeth.
 While many people believe that a single missing tooth can’t create issues, the fact is that even a single missing tooth can hamper your dental health.
 Apart from creating a gap between your teeth, it can affect your ability to bite or chew.
-Missing tooth can lead to bone loss, which can affect your facial structure and make you appear aged.
+A missing tooth can lead to bone loss, which can affect your facial structure and make you appear aged.

 It has been observed that when you lose a tooth, the bone beneath doesn’t receive the required stimulation.
-Bone loss can also happen because of advanced gum disease, tooth loss, and few types of the infections.
-If the issue is not treated in time, it can lead to need for bone grafting, sinus lifts, or other restorative invasive treatments.
-By getting dental implants, you can prevent the bone loss by stimulating the bone tissue and help it retain its structure.
+Bone loss can also happen because of advanced gum disease, tooth loss, and a few types of infections.
+If the issue is not treated in time, it can lead to the need for bone grafting, sinus lifts, or other restorative invasive treatments.
+By getting dental implants, you can prevent bone loss by stimulating the bone tissue and help it retain its structure.
 The implant serves as the tooth root and keeps stimulating the bone.

 The main functions of our teeth are to chew and to communicate.
-When you lose one or more tooth, it can become difficult to chew or bite food.
+When you lose one or more teeth, it can become difficult to chew or bite food.
 You may have to give up on some of your favorite foods.
 Apart from eating, the teeth also assist in speaking.
 If you lose teeth, it may become difficult to pronounce certain words.
 This is an indication that you need implants, says the dentist in Rochelle, IL.

 The dentistry believes that your natural tooth should be saved for as long as possible.
 However, in some cases, the injury is too grave that the tooth can’t be repaired with the help of filling or crowns.
-Similarly, in some cases the decay is too much to get repaired.
+Similarly, in some cases, the decay is too much to get repaired.
 The only feasible option in these cases is to get the ailing or injured tooth extracted and get it replaced by dental implants.
-The implant will offer a natural looking and durable option.
+The implant will offer a natural-looking and durable option.

-According to the dentist in 61068, though there are other options for replacement of missing tooth/ teeth, if you are looking for a permanent solution, implant is the answer!
+According to the dentist in 61068, though there are other options for the replacement of missing tooth/ teeth, if you are looking for a permanent solution, the implant is the answer!
 The dental implants are strong and durable and offer a permanent replacement for your missing tooth.
 If taken care of properly, they can last for even a lifetime, unlike other options, which last only for a time span of 10 to 15 years.
 Also, the implants need no special care routine.
-You simply need to brush and floss your teeth and see the dentist in every 6 months for routine examination.
+You simply need to brush and floss your teeth and see the dentist every 6 months for a routine examination.